venue: Level 10 The National Library, 100 Victoria Street

 Third, shown for the very first time in public – anywhere – is a pair of sketches/images of Singapore dating to February and April 1819.
 These were only recently discovered by Australian researcher Marcus Langdon.
 They predate ALL known maps and images of Singapore, and can be said to be the “earliest known” images of Singapore to exist!

-This exhibition is part of the National Library’s i.remember.sg festival and was opened by Acting Minister for Information, Communications and the Arts, RAdm (NS) Lui Tuck Yew.
+This exhibition is part of the National Library’s i.remember.sg festival and will be opened by Acting Minister for Information, Communications and the Arts, RAdm (NS) Lui Tuck Yew.
+Don’t miss it!

 LIM Chen Sian majored in Archaeology and Finance at Boston University, Boston, Massachusetts and has recently completed his MA research thesis with the Southeast Asian Studies Programme National University of Singapore (NUS).
 His interest in cartography of Singapore stems from his work in studying and identifying historical